MCH8550 : Working on a Project in the Museums Sector

 |Semester 2 Credit Value:||20|

-The aim of the module is to provide students with opportunities to put into practice the theory and skills they are developing in ‘MCH8502 Managing Projects in MGH’ through developing museum projects hosted by TWAM.
+The aim of the module is to provide students with opportunities to put into practice the theory and skills they are developing on the programme through developing museum projects hosted by TWAM.
 The module aims to assist students to make the transition from being students to becoming better equipped to develop their personal professional portfolios for career advancement.

 Outline Of Syllabus